razmyar/Intelligent-FOA-Sensor/README.md

 ### Citation

-If you find the paper, code, model, or data usefu, please cite our paper:
+If you find the paper, code, model or data useful, please cite our paper:

 ```
 @proceeding{doi: 10.1117/12.2305164,